 What Will You See on Halloween Night Art Activity

-Kids see Halloween everywhere - in the stories they read at circle time, in the costumes and candy displayed at the shopping mall, in the cookies they bring to school for the class party.
+Kids see Halloween everywhere - in the stories read at circle time; in the costumes and candy displayed at the shopping mall; in special games played at the class party.

 Providing opportunities for creative art projects will allow kids to reflect on what they experience at Halloween time, extending language experiences and supporting cognitive and fine motor skills.

-- Support options for adding different dimensions to the fence, or building a bridge instead of a fence.
+- Support kids ideas for using the craft sticks, such as building a bridge instead of a fence.